 The non-management directors will have the opportunity to meet in executive session as often as they deem appropriate, but it is the sense of the Board that the non-management directors shall meet in executive session at least annually.
-The Chair or, if the Chair is the Chief Executive Officer, another director to be designated by the Board shall preside at these meetings and his or her name will be disclosed in the annual proxy statement.
-In order that interested parties may be able to make their concerns known to the non-management directors, the Company shall disclose a method for such parties to communicate directly with the Chair or, if the Chair is the Chief Executive Officer, another director to be designated by the Board.
+The Chair (or another member of the Board if the Chair is the Chief Executive Officer) or a director to be designated by the Board shall preside at these meetings and his or her name will be disclosed in the annual proxy statement.
+In order that interested parties may be able to make their concerns known to the nonmanagement directors, the Company shall disclose a method for such parties to communicate directly with the Chair (or another member of the Board if the Chair is the Chief Executive Officer) or such director.